thepierrre/to-do-app/README.md

 the possibility to add their own lists for better management of tasks and using the app on a bigger scale.
 The individual tasks list will be displayed in a bar on the left that can be dynamically displayed and hidden by clicking on a button next to the list's title (currently hardcoded as "My tasks").

+### Improving the mobile version

+In its current version, the app has a mobile version designed by using CSS media queries, but it doesn't use the mobile first approach yet, which is another important thing that I want to further work on.

+### More efficient state management

+Right now, the app uses the useState hook for state management and props to pass the state down to child components.
+However, as the app has started to grow, I have noticed that this is not necessarily the best way to manage its state.
+For this reason, I would like to implement the useContext hook or Redux to manage the app's state more efficiently.